 There are so many amazing places to watch the sunrise and sunset in Israel.
-The country’s small, but diverse landscapes, allow you to feel as though you’re in several places at once.
-You can watch the orange sun setting over the Mediterranean Sea in Tel Aviv, and the following morning, see it rise from ancient Masada fortress, casting light over the Dead Sea.
+The country’s small but diverse landscapes make you feel as though you’re traveling through several different countries.
+You can watch the orange sun setting over the Mediterranean Sea in Tel Aviv, and the following morning, see it rise from ancient Masada fortress, casting its light over the Dead Sea.

-The views across the unique landscapes are euphoric; they will instantly cause you to feel as though the entire world has stopped and a sudden sense of calm will embrace you.
+The views across the unique landscapes instantly cause you to feel as though the entire world has stopped, and a sudden sense of calm will embrace you.
 There is something so awe-inspiring about seeing the sunrise and sunset, especially when you’re in a land packed with so much history and stunning landscapes.

 Seeing the sunset and sunrise at least once is an absolute must during your trip to Israel.
 They make for the perfect start to a day before heading out on an exciting tour or a great way to start a night before dining at one of Tel Aviv’s top restaurants or having a drink at one of Tel Aviv’s best bars.
 Here are the top places to watch the sunrise and sunset on your trip to Israel.